A bit about the Tiny Art Gallery:

 Community artists borrow art supplies and a canvas and make a tiny piece of art (around 2"x2", or 2"x3") and put it in the Gallery.

 Neighbors may borrow (and return) a piece of art (with easel) and take it home to display.
 They are asked to take a photo and email it to email@example.com so it can be displayed on the website.
 Each piece in the TAG will be photographed, and displayed on the gallery page.
 Your art will be seen on the website, on postcards and in color paperback books.

 Patrons assistance will be very helpful in keeping the TAG supplied.

 Please check out the Pateron.com donation page for those wanting to monetarily support the project.

-Postcards, paperback and hardcover books with art from the Gallery are rewards for patrons.
+Postcards and paperback books with art from the Gallery are rewards for patrons.